 Stephen Tomlin’s heads of Lytton Strachey (1929, Tate Britain N04616) and Virginia Woolf (1931, NPG 3882) are among the best known icons of ‘Bloomsbury’, that mesmeric collection of artists, writers and their entourages whose literary, artistic and sexual lives continue to fascinate a Following.
 The busts of Strachey and Woolf brilliantly suggest the fastidious and scrutinous essence of their subjects; sensual they are not.
 That significant ingredient of the Bloomsbury equation was best expressed by its painters, and in particular by Grant.
 This bust of him was inspired, commissioned and executed by men with whom over the previous fifteen years he had had love affairs; Maynard Keynes and Bunny Garnett, who paid for it, Angus Davidson and Tomlin himself.
 The powerful sensuality of Grant’s head contrasts tellingly with the steely fragility of Woolf and the aloof sagacity of Strachey.
 To see the three in conjunction again at Charleston Farmhouse will be to face the defining Bloomsbury triumvirate.

-A biography of Stephen Tomlin by Michael Bloch and Susan Fox will be published later in the year.
-For more information CLICK HERE.
+NOTE: Michael Bloch and Susan Fox have written and published the first biography of Tomlin.
+For more information and to buy a copy CLICK HERE.